Flavor Aid: Jonestown massacre

 The drink became infamous for being linked to the Jonestown mass murder-and-suicide when it was learned that the cyanide poison taken by or forcibly administered to the commune's members was placed in Flavor Aid.
 Large barrels filled with the grape variety, laced with the cyanide and a variety of tranquillizer drugs, were found half-consumed amidst the hundreds of bodies.

-Kool-Aid, rather than Flavor Aid, is usually erroneously referred to as the drink used in the massacre.
+Kool-Aid, rather than Flavor Aid, due to being the better-known brand, is usually erroneously referred to as the drink used in the massacre.
 The association with Kool-Aid has spawned the figure of speech "drink the Kool-Aid".
-Criminal investigators testifying at the Jonestown inquest spoke of finding packets of "Kool aid" (sic), and eyewitnesses to the incident are also recorded as speaking of "kool aid" or "Cool Aid."
+Criminal investigators testifying at the Jonestown inquest spoke of finding packets of "Kool aid" (sic), and eyewitnesses to the incident are also recorded as speaking of "kool aid" or "Cool Aid", though likely as a result of the Mandela effect or of generic usage of the trademark.